 What is the Production Budget?

-A budget is a financial plan for a defined period, whether monthly, quarterly, or annually.
-It estimates a wide variety of parameters like sales, revenue, expenditure, etc. and is an essential exercise for every financial organization.
+A budget is a financial plan for a defined period, whether monthly, quarterly or annually.
+It estimates a wide variety of parameters like sales, revenue, expenditure, etc., and is an essential exercise for every financial organization.
 The production budget is a plan or estimate of the quantum of products required for production by the organization over a period.
 It is an estimate based on the sales forecast, or how much the company will sell in the coming period.
 It also considers the desired inventory level the company wants to maintain to meet contingencies and avoid stock-outs.

 How is the Production Budget Fixed?

 The basis for preparing the production budget is the sales budget.
 How much the company can sell is directly dependent upon how much it produces.
-Also, the amount of inventory in the beginning and inventory the company wants to keep with it at the end of the production cycle determines the production budget.
+Also, the amount of inventory in the beginning and the inventory the company wants to keep with it at the end of the production cycle determines the production budget.

 Therefore, in simple equation form, production budget = The sales budget or forecast + Planned inventory to be maintained in the end – Inventory in the beginning.